cjpf/barracuda-syslog/README.md

 # barracuda-syslog
 A dockerized implementation of the barracuda-syslog-api and barracuda-syslog-interface projects.
 This also configures syslog-ng, mysql and postfix containers to support those applications.
-This application has not been deployed as an AMI or on any services like Kubernetes at this time.

 # Deployment
 ## System Setup
 If you are using your own system with shell access, I recommend using Ubuntu 19.10 for deployment of this application.
-This application will not work without a valid SSL certificate.
-You may provide one of your own that matches the hostname for the application, or you may generate your own using the instructions below.
+This application will not work without a valid SSL certificate because the Barracuda Email Security Service syslog integration requires TLS.
+You may provide your own certificate but if you do not have one you may build one with Let's Encrypt.

 ## Generating a Standalone Certificate with Let's Encrypt certbot